octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 ./tezos-client bootstrapped
 ```

-When you see the message `Node is Bootstrapped`, your Tezos node is synced with the blockchain, and you may now perform operations on the latter.
+When you see the message `Node is Bootstrapped`, your Tezos node is synced with the blockchain, and you may now perform operations on it.

 Congratulations on setting up a node!